 The words of this sermon are as relevant today as they were when Christ spoke them!We are instructed further to ask God for help.
 As parents know how to give good gifts to their children, so, too, will our Father who is in heaven give good things to those who ask Him (Matthew 7:7-11).
 This is most encouraging!

-Choices and warnings
+More Sermon on the Mount teachings: Choices and warnings

-Then Christ gave a very serious warning: “Not everyone who says to Me, ‘Lord, Lord,” shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (verse 21).
+Then Jesus gave a very serious warning: “Not everyone who says to Me, ‘Lord, Lord,” shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (verse 21).
 Not everyone who claims to be a Christian is one.

 We must obey God’s instructions in the Bible, otherwise God will say, “I never knew you; depart from Me, you who practice lawlessness!” (verse 23).

 The question is, will we be like that wise man?
-Will we take these words to heart from Christ’s Sermon on the Mount?
+Will we take these words to heart from Jesus’ Sermon on the Mount?
 Be sure to read the related articles on Christian conversion, where you will find more instruction that will both encourage and help you to be like that wise man!